GopalSharma/moodle-qformat_csv/csv/README.txt

 ==============================

-This plugin contains support for importing  questions in CSV format.
+This plugin contains support for importing of only multichoice questions in CSV format file in question bank.

+The CSV format is a very simple way of creating multiple choice questions using a CSV(Comma separated value) file.
+The first line of CSV file must contain the headers separated with commas.
+Following all the other (except Header) rows/lines contain details about the one question ie question text, four option, and answer.
+Each line will contain the details about the one question.

 The CSV file used for import should have the following structure :
 - A CSV file with all questions in comma separated value form with a .csv extension